KaustubhOps27/opportunity-intelligence/README.md

 ## 4. Output

-For each company, the system produces:
+For each company, the POC produces:

-- Observable signals
+- Observable signals — identified by the LLM from the provided evidence
-- Supporting evidence
+- Supporting evidence — evidence associated with each detected signal
-- Opportunity score
+- Opportunity score — calculated using deterministic business weights
-- Priority
+- Priority — derived from the opportunity score
-- Website observations
+For the final prospecting sheet, I additionally prepared:
 - Likely business need
 - Relevant stakeholder
 - Personalised outreach angle
+These three fields were manually prepared for the five-company POC to demonstrate how the identified signals could be translated into actionable sales intelligence.

-The final results are maintained in the accompanying Google Sheet.
+The final results were maintained in the accompanying Google Sheet.

 ---